 The Hershey Company was established in Pennsylvania in 1909 by its founder, Milton S. Hershey, with the aim of “Bringing Goodness to the World”.

 He built his factory and workers houses in his hometown, encouraging his staff to bring their families and make their homes there.
 Milton was a philanthropic landowner and boss, treating his workers respectfully.
-He had a vision of a high quality, self-contained community and oversaw the building of schools, parks and community centers for his workers to enjoy.
+He had a vision of a high quality, self-contained community and oversaw the building of schools, parks and community centres for his workers to enjoy.

 (Coincidentally, at around the same time the Cadbury family, another chocolate dynasty, built Bournville, another ‘model village’ for its workers in Worcestershire.)

-Today the US town has been actually renamed Hershey (‘The Sweetest Place On Earth’) and is still thriving as a working town as well as a major tourist attraction, with their original Chocolate World visitor center sited there.
+Today the US town has been actually renamed Hershey (‘The Sweetest Place On Earth’) and is still thriving as a working town as well as a major tourist attraction, with their original Chocolate World visitor centre sited there.

 Hershey says “Our goal is to always create new and exciting experiences by connecting fans with what they are smelling, tasting, touching (and even hearing) when it comes to chocolate.”
 So visitors will be expecting a full-on chocolate experience… and that’s pretty much what they will get.